 City also have one of the largest and most famous cigar factories on the island, called Fabrica de Tabacos Constantino Perez Carrodegua, workers here twist cigars with incredible speed and they produce around 15.000 of those per day.
 Some of the most famous cigars like Cohiba, Montecristo, Guantanamera and others are made here.
 Employees should be extremely careful, because each cigar is weighed, measure and even checked if it can be smoked, before they pack them.
 Workers work here for 8 hours a day and all the time their associate read them newspaper, books or just play them some music.
 Tickets for a factory cost 4 CUC per person, the guided tour then last about 20 minutes.
 We would also attach some photos here, but it is forbidden to photograph and film inside.
 Unfortunately.

 Until now we were pleasantly surprised over the casas in Cuba, but in Santa Clara we didn’t had a lucky hand.
-The location was excellent, but there was a neighbor, who had a rooster tied up on a terrace.
+The location was excellent, but there was a neighbour, who had a rooster tied up on a terrace.
 In addition, this rooster started to crow each morning at 3 am and did not stop until 7 or 8 am.
 This really sucked.

 Of course, the last day sun finally get up and this was just about time, because we are going to the sandy beach in Varadero.
 Leisure mode is on.